 The anonymity, furthermore, guarantees that the blockchain is protected against external attacks.

 And this is the case for any kind of data, because everything is programmable.
 So any kind of data can be entered in the blockchain.

 A time-stamp is giving to every information stored on the blockchain.
 So it provides us with a really high transparency as well.

-Would you like to know more about how ivault.app works?
+Would you like to know more about how ivault.app works or are you missing something in the blog?
 Leave a comment in the comment section below.
 We are looking forward to answering your questions.

 If you have not yet subscribed to our ivault YouTube channel, you should do so: Click here to go to ivault on YouTube.
 We will soon be uploading more video content of CEO Arman Sarhaddar.
-You can also subscribe to the ivault newsletter here.
+You can also subscribe to our newsletter here.

 Please help us to reach more people and share this article on your social media channels – with just one click on the buttons below ↓ ↓